 But should you include this precious metal in your retirement portfolio?
 Gold can be a highly volatile asset, with an unpredictable price that rarely correlates with stable growth.
-And this makes it a poor choice for the type of reliable, long-term investment that retirement demands.
-Here's what you need to know.
-When you think about the world's obsession with gold, it's easy to get caught up in adventure and mystery, like digging for gold during the gold rush, pirate ships and treasure maps.
+This makes it a poor choice for the type of reliable, long-term investment that retirement demands.
+If you are still interested in investing in gold, you can do so through funds that own it, although many gold fans prefer to buy the physical metal.
+This may mean additional storage and insurance costs.

 A gold IRA is a type of self-directed individual retirement account used to hold gold, silver, and other precious metals.
 If you're a senior looking to open a new golden IRA, it's important to compare your options.
 You must use a broker to buy and a custodian to keep your gold.
 Some people are still doing this, but instead of burying gold bars in their backyard, they are buying stocks or mutual funds that invest in gold.

 The possibility of using gold and other materials as securities in an IRA was created by Congress in 1997.
 Once you turn 72, you will be required to accept the minimum required distributions (RMD) from a traditional gold IRA (although not from a Roth).
 Gold IRAs can be a great way to invest your funds safely and at low risk.
 Before President Richard Nixon ended the practice in 1971, people bought gold bars as a way to diversify their investment portfolio and give them inflation protection.
 If you look at historical gold prices, you'll find that the price of gold soared dramatically in the 2000s.